th7mo/th7mo.com/dotfiles.md

 ```

 > [!WARNING]
-> Be careful with where to execute this command.
+> Careful with where to execute this command.
 > Only execute `stow .` at the root of the repository, otherwise the symbolic links will be invalid.
 > Also be careful when removing symlinks and make sure to have a backup of the original configuration files (dotfiles).